 Partnerships range from the joint venture partnership and thematic partnerships and their subsidiaries to key contractual agreements managing substantial amounts of public money.
 The main contact officer for each Partnership is responsible for assessment of the governance arrangements and providing details of any significant changes to the membership and circumstances of the partnership.
-This information is used by senior officers to assess the potential risk that the partnership presents to the reputation or financial standing of the Council.
-Every sixmonths, a report is provided to ELT as part of the quarterly assurance meetings that updates on key issues and risks across partnership working and the key partnerships.
+Senior officers use this information to assess the potential risk that the partnership presents to the reputation or financial standing of the Council.
+Every six-months, a report is provided to ELT as part of the quarterly assurance meetings that updates on key issues and risks across partnership working and the key partnerships.

-Whilst the revised and strengthened governance framework has become embedded, the Council is continuing to work on a number of areas where arrangements need to be improve further still.
+Whilst the revised and strengthened governance framework has become embedded, the Council is continuing to work on a number of areas where there is scope for arrangements to be improved further.